 I cannot recommend this recording highly enough, particularly with the creative literary context adding immeasurably to the outstanding musical dimension of performance and composition of these two great chamber works by César Franck.

 This wonderful recording was nominated for the Deutsche Schallplattenkritik and ICMA (International Classical Music Award).

 In the recently published (ed.
 Simon Heffer, London 2021) Diaries 1918-1938 by Henry 'Chips' Channon (1897-1958) it is uniquely revealed that this acute observer and witty, ascerbic, rather superficial, yet highly entertaining describer of the English aristocratic classes at leisure knew Marcel Proust and read his work throughout his life especially whilst living in Paris in 1918.

 Their manners, usually so bad, were excellent tonight.
 They seemed to compete as to which could be the more engaging.
-I felt stupid between the two wittiest men in Europe. [...]
+I felt stupid between the two wittiest men in Europe.
+It was a Niagra of epigrams.
+Jean is a stylist and his conversation is full of fire and rapier thrusts at his friends.
+Proust is quieter but longer-winded and meticulous.
 His bloodshot eyes shine feverishly and he poured out ceaseless spite about the great.
 He knows the arms and quartering of every Duke in Europe.
 His black hair was tidily arranged but his linen was grubby, but [sic] the rich studs and links had been clumsily put in by dirty fingers. [...]
+Proust has always been kind to me and I don't like to label him in the pages of my diary, so I will boil down to the minimum all the rumours about him: [...]
 Does the world know that he tips with 1,000 franc notes ?

 Eight years later, he refers again to Proust: ‘...whom I knew more intimately than I have confided in this diary’.